BiniamBA/Capstone2_project/README.md

     Data Wrangling
     Exploratory Data Analysis (EDA)
-    Pre-processing and Training and
+    Pre-processing and Training
-    Modeling
+    Modeling Part I & II

+Note: The project is still on-going.
+There is a Modeling part II using SARIMAX that is currently on going.